josh-works/josh-works.github.io/_posts/2021-07-28-depression.md

 ------------

 There's much more that could be said.
-I usually do end-of-year "review" posts, and I didn't do one for 2019, because I got curb-stomped by 2020, and couldn't write anything.
-Ditto 2020, and I'd like to get a 2021 review done, so I've got some catchup to do.
+I usually do end-of-year "review" posts, and I didn't do one for 2019, because I got curb-stomped by 2020, and struggled to write anything public.
+Ditto 2020, and I'd like to get to much more important topics to write about than this sort of naval-gazing, but this feels like it helps unblock me, and here I am.

 The stories we tell ourselves are important.